 We focus our investments in high potential early-stage startups that have the potential to yield a 10X+ return (real estate returns 2X on average)

 This, in turn, is expected to create a much greater economic impact for the communities while delivering significantly higher returns for investors than real estate-specific OZ funds.

 For more on Venture Capital and Opportunity Zones see:

-The fund is ranked as one of the top 10 OZ funds in the country by Forbes and is managed by one of the few individuals in the country with a unique background and skill set to run the nation's top OZ/VC fund.
+is managed by one of the few individuals in the country with a unique background and skillset to run the nation's top OZ/VC fund.
 Brian Phillips General partner of the fund has 30+ years of startup, investment & economic development experience.
 He has helped hundreds of entrepreneurs and has been engaged by Goldman, IBM, WalMart, as well as by Ivy League Universities for his expertise in starting and growing high performing companies.

 More on the fund's leadership here: